frade96/frade96/Readme.md

 Check out some of my projects:

 - [My personal portfolio](https://portfolio.fracb.com/) - My personal portfolio.
-- [Gentleman's hat](https://gentlemanshat.it/) - E-commerce website for hats.
+- [Splab | Custom](https://www.splab-custom.it/) - E-commerce website for customizations.

 Thanks for stopping by, and feel free to connect with me!